Kowal1616/simple-investing/README.md

 I'm also using an AI generated project logo :)

 #### **Error handling**
-I use `Try/Except` blocks in functions that are prone to errors - working with db or external apis.
-In addition I set up an e-mail notification tool, so I will get notified via e-mail (using *Sendgrid*) when serious error occure.
+I use `Try/Except` blocks in functions that are prone to errors - working with the db or external online data.
+In addition I set up an e-mail notification tool, so I will get notified via e-mail (using *Sendgrid* library) when serious errors occure.
 I'm also logging errors using Python's *logging* module.